General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 US citizens must have a passport that is valid for the period of intended stay in the Maldives.
 A visa is required, and can be obtained on arrival for a stay of 30 days.

-British citizens must have a passport that is valid for the period of intended stay in the Maldives.
+British citizens must have a passport that is valid for 6 months from the arrival date in the Maldives.
 A visa is required, and can be obtained on arrival for a stay of 30 days.

-Australian citizens must have a passport that is valid for the period of intended stay in the Maldives.
+Australian citizens must have a passport that is valid for 6 months from the arrival date in the Maldives.
 A visa can be obtained on arrival for a stay of 30 days.

-South African citizens must have a passport that is valid for the period of intended stay in the Maldives.
+South African citizens must have a passport that is valid for 6 months from the arrival date in the Maldives.
 A visa is required, and can be obtained on arrival for a stay of 30 days.

-Irish citizens must have a passport that is valid for the period of intended stay in the Maldives.
+Irish citizens must have a passport that is valid for 6 months from the arrival date in the Maldives.
 A visa is required, and can be obtained on arrival for a stay of 30 days.

-New Zealand citizens must have a passport that is valid for the period of intended stay in the Maldives.
+New Zealand citizens must have a passport that is valid for 6 months from the arrival date in the Maldives.
 A visa is required, and can be obtained on arrival for a stay of 30 days.

 Visitors to the Maldives should take precautions against mosquito bites as cases of dengue fever and Chikungunya virus have been reported.
 Hepatitis A, hepatitis B, and typhoid vaccinations are recommended for all travellers to the Maldives, and a yellow fever vaccination is required for all those arriving from a yellow-fever-infected area in Africa or the Americas.
 Visitors who will be spending a lot of time outdoors and are at risk of animal bites may be advised to get a rabies vaccination as well.
 Precautions should be taken while on holiday in the Maldives to avoid sunburn and dehydration.